pscally1005/pscally1005.github.io/_posts/recipes/meatless/2023-06-11-baked-rice-beans.markdown

 - spicy
 Description: This simple baked rice and beans also mixed together vegetables and a spicy sauce.
 Brown rice is used here instead of <a href="/misc/fake-healthy-foods#white-rice">white rice</a> for more nutrition.
 This makes a bunch of food, enough to last you for lunch through two whole work weeks.
 Instructions:
 - Preheat oven to 400F.
-Cut your vegetables (peppers, carrots, and onions) into a medium dice<br><br>
+Cut your vegetables (peppers, carrots, and onions) into a medium dice

 - Heat olive oil in a dutch oven over medium heat.
-Sauteed onion, carrots, and peppers for 5 minutes<br><br>
+Sauteed onion, carrots, and peppers for 5 minutes

 - Add garlic, chipotle peppers in adobo, and diced green chiles.
 Use some water to get the rest of the stuff from the cans.
-Cook for about 10 minutes over high, or until most of water has cooked off<br><br>
+Cook for about 10 minutes over high, or until most of water has cooked off

-- Add brown rice to the pot, and toast for around a minute<br><br>
+- Add brown rice to the pot, and toast for around a minute

 - Add the beans and the rest of the ingredients (water, bouillon powder, tomato paste, ACV, soy sauce, chili powder, cumin, salt, and pepper).
-Stir to combine, and let simmer for 5 minutes<br><br>
+Stir to combine, and let simmer for 5 minutes

 - Cover the Dutch oven with a lid and bake for 1 hour.
 Turn oven off and let sit in oven (covered) for 30 minutes
 ---